-We would like m nore information about you.

-$\downarrow$

-below or you may want to draw ny way you would like.
-You can fill in the form way picture, talk to us, make a recording or on your behalf.
+↓ We would like more information about you.
+You can tell us about yourself in any way you would like.
+You can fill in the form below or you may want to draw a picture, talk to us, make a recording or ask somebody to speak on your behalf.
 Your views count!

-↓ an idea of the kind of information we would like

-Age : 1 2 3 4 5 5 6 7 8 9 10 11 12 13

-who helped you with this form:

-, What do you thin nk people LIKE about you? ·
+The questions below may give you an idea of the kind of information we would like Name: Age : 1 2 3 4 5 6 7 8 9 10 11 12 13 Details of anyone who helped you with this form: What do you think people LIKE about you? ·、 Who are the important people in your life?

-1 1 1 1

-1 ! !

-1 1 1

-''

-Who are the imp portant people in your life?

-FAMILY friends

-!

-]

-!

-YOU